TV advertisements by country: Indonesia

 Television advertisements in Indonesia currently based on Act No. 32 of 2002 on Broadcasting and regulated by Indonesian Broadcasting Commission (KPI).
 All advertisements must pass the censorship criteria set by the Film Censorship Board (LSF) before airing.
 Commercial breaks in Indonesia can occur elsewhere during the programme, usually 3 until 6 minutes, but breaks per hour are limited to 20%.
 Some TV networks also airs commercial breaks from the end of the programme, until the start of the upcoming programme.
-All national TV networks in Indonesia change their logo to transparent and light gray-colored during commercial breaks, although some like TVRI and NET. retains its transparent logo, and not all local TV channels follows this practice.
+All national TV networks in Indonesia change their logo to transparent and light gray-colored during commercial breaks, although some like TVRI retains its transparent logo, and not all local TV channels follows this practice.

 Television advertisements began airing on TVRI on 1 March 1963, about half a year after its first broadcast.
 The New Order government officially banned television advertisements on the channel starting April 1981, effectively ceased television advertisements in Indonesia as TVRI was the only television network at the time.
 However, as the private television stations emerged in the late 1980s and 1990s they were allowed to air commercials, while TVRI could not be allowed to broadcast advertisements until Act No. 32 of 2002 is in force.

 According to the act, advertising time is limited to both public broadcasters (i.e. TVRI and local public broadcasters) and commercial private broadcasters.
 While received funding from state or local budgets, public broadcasters are allowed to run advertisements to a maximum of 15% of their broadcast time.
 In contrast, public service announcements (PSAs) for a minimum of 30% of its advertising time should be air.
 Commercial broadcasters could run advertisements to a maximum of 20% of their broadcast time, while they should air a minimum of 10% of advertising time for PSAs.